SkivHisink/MiniFlow/README.md

 - Inspiration from the original [MiniFlow Python library](https://github.com/karpathy/miniflow) and various educational resources on neural network design.
 - Thanks to the contributors and maintainers of open-source neural network projects for their valuable insights.

----

-*Happy coding!*

----

-This README serves as a starting point for using and extending MiniFlow.
-Adjust and expand the sections as your project evolves.